Photo cred: AFGE

 Occasionally, a bunch of veterans win all at once and people break out into laughter.
 Sometimes, veterans will joke, “No more wins for you!”
 Other times, a veteran will bring a friend who later turns into a regular.

-Social activities in our housing sites are incredibly powerful - they support a foundation of belonging, which encourages residents to get more involved with their neighbors and maintain connected to their home.
+Social activities in our housing sites are incredibly powerful - they support a foundation of belonging, which encourages residents to get more involved with their neighbors and stay connected to their home.

 THE LATEST